How Often Should You Foam Roll Your Hips? | 321 STRONG Answers

 ## Key Takeaways

-Roll your hips 4-5 times per week for general maintenance, or daily if you are actively working to improve hip mobility or manage chronic tightness from sitting.
+Roll your hips 4-5 times per week for general maintenance, or daily if you're actively working to improve hip mobility or manage chronic tightness from sitting.
 Each session should cover the hip flexors, glutes, TFL, and piriformis, spending 60-90 seconds on each side.
-What I see in practice: the people who roll 4-5 times a week consistently get better results than those who do one long session and call it done.
+Consistency over multiple days produces lasting change.
+A single long session once a week does not.

 ## How Often Depends on Your Situation